learn-co-curriculum/dsc-data-analysis-python-intro/README.md

 While trivial example data structures like the one above can be declared directly in Python code, more realistic data comes in the form of a file on disk.

-In this section you will practice opening data files that use the CSV and JSON formats, then loading them into sensible objects using the `csv` and `json` libraries in order to perform additional analysis.
+In this lesson you will practice opening data files that use the CSV and JSON formats, then loading them into sensible objects using the `csv` and `json` libraries in order to perform additional analysis.

 ### CSV Files